Wednesday, April 21, 2010

 Choose one URL as the preferred version.
 If your site has a directory structure, it's more

-conventional to use a trailing slash with your directory URLs (e.g.,
+conventional to use a trailing slash with your directory URLs (for example,

-example.com/directory), but you’re free to choose whichever you like.
+example.com/directory), but you can choose whichever you like.

-Use a 301 redirect from the duplicate to the preferred version.
-If that’s not possible,
+301redirect from the duplicate to the preferred version.
+If that's not possible, the

-- Check for Crawl errors in Webmaster Tools, and, if possible, your webserver logs as a sanity check that the 301s are implemented.
+in Webmaster Tools, and, if possible, your webserver logs as a quick check that the

 - Profit! (just kidding) But you can bask in the sunshine of your efficient server configuration, warmed by the knowledge that your site is better optimized.